 For example, in script code you can call the native

-select_2 method of a popup list as follows:
+requestFocus method of a JavaFX button as follows:

-If a native method (or field) has the same name as the test object method (or field) provided by TestComplete, the native method (field) can be accessed via the
+If a native method has the same name as the test object method provided by TestComplete, the native method can be accessed via the

-If an object has overloaded methods (methods with the same name but with different parameters and they return value types), TestComplete adds indexes to method names to distinguish them.
+If the object contains overloaded methods (methods with the same name but different parameters and they return value types), TestComplete appends indexes to method names in order to distinguish them.
 For example,

 GetMousePosition_2().
-To determine to which overloaded method a method name with an index corresponds, examine the method’s parameter list in the Object Spy, Object Browser or Code Completion.
+To determine which index-suffixed method name corresponds to which overloaded method, examine the method’s parameter list in the Object Spy, Object Browser or Code Completion.

-The leading underscore ( _ ) in property and method names is replaced with the character z.
-For example, a property named
+The leading underscore ( _ ) in method names is replaced with the character z.
+For example, a method named

 z_reset(), and so on.